-The generated Certificate object whose Unique Identifier is returned MAY be obtained by the client via a Get operation in the same batch, using the ID Placeholder mechanism.
+1107 The generated Certificate object whose Unique Identifier is returned MAY be obtained by the client via a

+1108 Get operation in the same batch, using the ID Placeholder mechanism.

-As a result of Certify, the Link attribute of the Public Key and of the generated certificate SHALL be set to point at each other.
+1109 As a result of Certify, the Link attribute of the Public Key and of the generated certificate SHALL be set to point at each other.
+1110

-The server SHALL copy the Unique Identifier of the generated certificate returned by this operation into the ID Placeholder variable.
+1111 The server SHALL copy the Unique Identifier of the generated certificate returned by this operation into then the information in the Certificate Request takes precedence.
+1114

+1112 the ID Placeholder variable.

-If the information in the Certificate Request conflicts with the attributes specified in the Template-Attribute, then the information in the Certificate Request takes precedence.
+1113 If the information in the Certificate Request conflicts with the attributes specified in the Template-Attribute,

-Request Payload Object REQUIRED Description Unique Identifier, see 3.1 No The Unique Identifier of the Public Key being certified.
-If omitted, then the ID Placeholder is substituted by the server.
-Certificate Request Type, see 9.1.3.2.21 Yes An Enumeration object specifying the type of certificate request.
+Request Payload Object REQUIRED Description Unique Identifier, see Error!
+Reference source not found.
+No The Unique Identifier of the Public Key being certified.
+If omitted, then the ID Placeholder value is used by the server as the Unique Identifier.
+Certificate Request Type, see 9.1.3.2.21, Yes An Enumeration object specifying the type of certificate request.
 Certificate Request Yes A Byte String object with the certificate request.
-Template-Attribute, see 2.1.8 No Specifies desired object attributes using templates and/or individual attributes.
+Template-Attribute, see 2.1.8, No Specifies desired object attributes using templates and/or individual attributes.